SumoLogic/sumologic-documentation/docs/contributing/style-guide.md

 ### Image sizes

+When sizing images, use your discretion.

 #### Logos

 For square logos, set the width to about 45-55px.
-Use your discretion.

 |  Yes &#9989;  |  No &#10060; |
 |---|---|
 |  <img src={useBaseUrl('img/contributing/logo-yes.png')} alt="alt-text" width="400"/> |  <img src={useBaseUrl('img/contributing/logo-no.png')} alt="alt-text" width="400"/> |

 For wide logos (like [in this doc](/docs/integrations/microsoft-azure/iis-7/)), set the width to about 90-120px.
-Use your discretion.

 #### Screenshots